Get the facts about concussion & other brain injuries

 John Leddy, Professor, Medical Director, Concussion Management Clinic, SUNY Buffalo

 Dr. Sandel maintains an active network with other leading brain injury experts.
-In this blog, she shares ground-breaking insights and fresh perspectives to help you navigate this complex condition.
+In this blog, she shares ground-breaking insights and fresh perspectives to help you navigate this complex condition and learn about common concussion symptoms.

 Achieve better health outcomes for patients with brain injuries